Getting Started

 export type Job = typeof jobs.$infer;Or if you're interop'ing with existing Drizzle schemas, you can author with sqliteTable / pgTable directly — the compiler dispatches per file, and all forms can coexist in the same project.

-See feature() — single-export sugar and Schema: choosing between q and Drizzle for the full picture.
+See feature() — the canonical form and Schema: Drizzle interop for the full picture.

 What Each Layer Does